sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

   ## BASIC FOR SAFETY:

-Most standard, define a general requirements safety clause that must be complied with.
+Most standards, define a general requirements safety clause that must be complied with.
 Products must be designed and manufactured so they function in a safetly way without causing any danger or unnaceptable risk, in:
  - intended use
  - foreesable misuse
  - single fault condition.